The 15 Arsenal players Wenger sold for £15m+ and what they did next

 The Cameroon midfielder started just 29 times in two La Liga seasons before two years on loan at West Ham during which his most notable moment was a disallowed screamer against the Gunners.

-He was quite good, but not the player who many at the La Liga outfit expected to stay at Barça for life.
-Indeed, he’s now at his second club since leaving Camp Nou.
+He was quite good, but not the player who many at the La Liga outfit expected to stay at Barca for life.
 Weird to think his most pivotal season came after Arsenal turned down the chance to bring him back.

 When Manchester City came calling for Nasri, the Frenchman always seemed likely to say yes to the switch.

 However, after a great first season, he was unable to step up a level.
-The former Marseille man still did enough to stay involved as City won a second league title in Manuel Pellegrini’s first year in charge, but his post-Manchester career has been one disappointment after another.
+The former Marseille man still did enough to stay involved as City won a second league title in Manuel Pellegrini’s first year in charge, but his post-Manchester career was one disappointment after another.

-His last two seasons have involved eight league games in Turkey, 246 minutes for West Ham in the Premier League, and a drugs ban.
+His last three seasons as a professional involved eight league games in Turkey, 246 minutes for West Ham in the Premier League, a drugs ban and seven games for Anderlecht.
 Not great.

 Like Nasri, Adebayor started very strongly after trading north London for Manchester.
 Sadly for him, that’s not where the similarities end.